KassandraFinance/kassandra-core/README.md

 ##### Pool Params structure
-* `string poolTokenSymbol` - Symbol of the Balancer Pool Token representing this pool
+* `string poolTokenSymbol` - Symbol of the Kassandra Pool Token representing this pool
-* `string poolTokenName` - Name of the Balancer Pool Token representing this pool
+* `string poolTokenName` - Name of the Kassandra Pool Token representing this pool
 * `address[] constituentTokens` - Array of 2-8 token addresses.
 The pool will hold these.
 * `uint256[] tokenBalances` - Array of initial balances for the tokens specified above.
 * `uint256[] tokenWeights` - Array of initial weights for the tokens specified above.